mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 ```

 ## Performance
 Sink buffers log internally and flush to Azure CosmosDB in batches using dedicated thread.
-However, it highly depends on type of Azure DocumentDB subscription you have.
+However, it highly depends on type of Azure CosmosDB subscription you have.